360incentives/guidelines/git-workflow.md

 ## Stable Branches
 - `master` - used for production.
 Must stay stable at all time.
 Contains the production release history.
 - `develop` - used for staging.
 Contains the development edge.
 - `fastlane` - used for fastlane.
 Contains the development edge for an epic.

 ## Development branches
-All development work should be done in a dedicated branch.
+All development work must be done in a dedicated branch.
 This makes it easy for multiple developers to work on a particular feature without disturbing the main codebase.
 It also means the `master` branch will never contain build breaking code.